 The Crown Building was acquired by Vladislav Doronin in 2015 with the intention of developing the second urban Aman destination within it.
-Opening its doors in 2020, Aman New York brings the serenity of Aman to the center of the western world.
+Opening its doors in 2021, Aman New York will bring the serenity of Aman to the center of the western world.

 Aman New York will introduce Aman’s first ever urban residences; 22 unique units – no two layouts the same – many featuring private swimming pools, large outdoor spaces, and layouts never before seen in a New York City property.
 These residences are crowned with a one-of-a-kind, five-story Penthouse at the building’s pinnacle, which features swimming pools, indoors and out, an expansive terrace and an activated cupola: an unparalleled dwelling at an unmatched address.
 Each of the 22 residences will sit above the 83 rooms and suites of the hotel.